 What’s your motivation for going to uni?
 Is it to get qualified for your dream career?
 To experience the student lifestyle?
 Or is it because everyone is telling you it’s the only way to get a good job?

 Once you are clear on the ‘why’, you can better manage your expectations and risks.
 The reality is that one-third of students still haven't completed their degrees within six years of starting.
-Of those that do graduate, 30% are unemployed 4 months after graduating and 15% are still unemployed four years after graduating.1
+Of those that do graduate, more than 30% are unemployed 4 months after graduating.1

 These stats underscore the importance of taking time to decide whether uni really is the best option for you.